Reference 08 — Views and ownership (L1)

 DMA-gathers from those + the libtracer iovec.

-Wire-format encoding step: Naïve encoders allocate a contiguous output buffer and copy header + payload into it.
+• Wire-format encoding step: naïve encoders allocate a contiguous output buffer and copy header + payload into it.
 Here, the rope avoids that — the iovec to the kernel walks the rope as-is.

-Fan-out step: A single-buffer scheme would have to copy or arena-share.
+• Fan-out step: a single-buffer scheme would have to copy or arena-share.
 Here, refcount cloning of the rope hands every subscriber the same view tree.

-rope_t::flatten(), costing one copy.
-UDP’s scatter-gather avoids this; CAN (which has its own framing model) is the case where flattening or per-frame splitting happens.
+• Transport egress: a transport that demanded a contiguous buffer would force rope_t::flatten(), costing one copy.
+UDP’s scatter-gather avoids this; CAN, which has its own framing model, is the case where flattening or per-frame splitting happens.

 This trace is the working specification for what “zero-copy” means in libtracer: the bytes the application produced (the ADC samples) are the exact bytes the NIC sees, with refcounted views threading them through every layer in between.